Nationwide Inventory of Intangible Cultural Heritage

 Crucial date: throughout the year

-Domains: Knowledge and customs relating to nature and the universe; oral traditions and expressions, traditional craftsmanship
+Domains: Knowledge and practices concerning nature and the universe; oral traditions and expressions, traditional craftsmanship

 Where to find: along the Queich, from Landau to Bellheim in the federal state of Rhineland-Palatinate